-IPOS is the government agency that formulates and administers IP laws in Singapore.
-Legal resources available on its web site include the relevant Acts and Regulations (pdf), legal decisions, 2003 onwards, Legislation update, 2014 onwards, forms, and Hearings and Mediation Group practice circulars 2009 onwards.
+The Intellectual Property Office of Singapore (IPOS) is the government agency that formulates and administers IP laws in Singapore.
+Legal resources available on its web site include the relevant Acts and Regulations (PDF), reports and hearings, 1999 onwards, Legislation Update, 2014 onwards, forms, current Compendium of Hearings & Mediation Department practice circulars, and annual reports 2013/2014 onwards.

 The Law Society of Singapore is the representative body for all lawyers in Singapore.
-Its site provides information for and about the legal profession in Singapore, notably a directory covering individual lawyers, law firms, notaries public and commissioners for oaths; practice directions and circulars (in Members’ Library, requiring log-in); calendar of events; and information on how to qualify and how to set up a legal practice (select “Running Your Practice”).
-Publications include the Society’s Law Gazette 2000 onwards.
+Its site provides information for and about the legal profession in Singapore, notably a directory covering individual lawyers, law firms, notaries public and commissioners for oaths; practice directions and circulars (in Members’ Library, requiring log-in); calendar of events; annual reports, 2013 onwards; and information on how to qualify and how to set up a legal practice (select “Running Your Practice”).
+Publications include the Society’s Law Gazette October 2017 onwards.

 LawNet is essentially a subscription site, provided by the Singapore Academy of Law.
 However the “Latest Singapore judgments” section has full-text judgments of the Supreme Court, Family & Juvenile Court and State Courts (formerly termed Subordinate Courts) from the last three months: select Free resources > Case law & Decisions.
 Judgments are simply listed in reverse chronological order.
 There is also a link to Singapore Statutes on the Attorney-General’s Chambers site (see below).